reddio-com/doc/docs/guide/getting-started/issue-tokens-on-layer2.md

 To deposit ERC20 tokens from layer 1 to layer 2, there are two methods available: dashboard tool and SDKs.

-For dashboard tool, you need to access RedSonic’s [dashboard](https://dashboard.reddio.com/project).
-After that, you need to go to contracts page.
+For the dashboard tool, you need to access RedSonic’s [dashboard](https://dashboard.reddio.com/project).
+After that, you need to go to the contracts page.
 You will see a "Deposit ERC20" button under the ERC20 contract of your choice.

 <p align="center">
   <img src="/depositERC20Button.png"/>
 </p>

-After clicking the button, a form will pop to ask for your input:
+After clicking the button, a form will pop up to ask for your input:

 <p align="center">
   <img src="/depositERC20Form.png"/>